tamerm0/ChatSpecialContent/README.md

 ## How to run
 To run the app,
 1. open ChatSpecialContent.xcworkspace and run ChatSpecialContent target
-2. Write the message you want to detect content in i.
+2. Write the message you want to detect content in top text field.
 3. Press detect.

 JSON content will appear below when it is ready.